agouch/SWE-6733---Outdora/README.md

 #### Design Social Media UI
 **User Story:**
-As a user, I want to connect my profile to my social media accounts so that I can share my adventures.
+As a user, I want an engaging and interactive social media interface so that I can share my thoughts, updates and interact with other users.

 **Details:**
 - **Requirements:**